infradom/thermia-genesis-calibra-modbus-hints/README.md

  - BMS supplied outside temperature
  - Energy performance parameters (COP today for heat and tapwater)

-As I currently have no time to contribute to this is integration, I added these modbus entities manually.
+As I currently have no time to contribute to the mentioned integration, I added these modbus entities manually.
 These missing registers can be enabled by adding a modbus section to your config/configuration.yaml file: